cBournhonesque/lightyear/examples/simple_box/README.md

 - Run a headless client without a gui: `cargo run --no-default-features --features=client,netcode,webtransport -- client -c 1`
 - Run the client and server in "HostClient" mode, where the client also acts as server (both are in the same App) : `cargo run -- host-client -c 0`

+### P2P mode

 The same example can run as a deterministic, input-only P2P game with no server or authoritative simulation.
-Start one process for each member of the fixed roster:
+Peers discover each other through a lobby instead of a preconfigured roster:

-- Peer 0: `cargo run --no-default-features --features=p2p -- --headless=true p2p --peer-id 0 --player-count 2`
+- First peer (opens the lobby): `cargo run --no-default-features --features=p2p -- --headless=true p2p --port 6100`
-- Peer 1: `cargo run --no-default-features --features=p2p -- --headless=true p2p --peer-id 1 --player-count 2`
+- Each further peer, pointing at any peer that is already running: `cargo run --no-default-features --features=p2p -- --headless=true p2p --port 6101 --peer 127.0.0.1:6100`

+Every peer opens an endpoint on its `--port` that other peers can connect to, so peers on the same machine each need their own port.
+A joining peer only needs the address of one peer that is already started and discovers the rest of the roster through the lobby.
+The game starts on all peers as soon as the player count is reached (2 by default, override with `-n`).

-P2P mode currently uses direct raw UDP Links on localhost and supports two through four players.
+P2P mode supports two through four players.
 Every peer pre-spawns the same player roster with stable `PreSpawned` hashes, simulates every player locally, and sends only its own tick-indexed inputs to the other peers.
 Each peer predicts missing remote inputs by repeating the latest known input, then rolls back and replays the complete